 The Environment Agency, at a series of public meetings, and in consultation papers, has indicated that it is considering reducing its efforts in defence of the coast.
 A plan covering the next hundred years has postulated the abandonment of embankment maintenance in about twenty-five years' time.
-Though this is not a firm position at this stage it risk of flooding.
-No change needed.
+Though this is not a firm position at this stage it is being seriously discussed.